 Pride and Prejudice – BBC Mini Series (1995) (Featuring Colin Firth & Jennifer Ehle)

 This is as good a time as any to mention this – there is just ONE Mr. Darcy, and it is Colin Firth, in the very BEST adaptation of the classic – the BBC mini series.

 This mini series by BBC consisting of 6 episodes of 50ish minutes each, is I believe, the gold standard for book to screen adaptations – not just of this book, but any book.

 Admittedly it has almost 6 hours of run time, which enables it to faithfully translate the story to screen, include all the plot twists and turns, and also retain Austen’s dialogues.

 But really, there is so much more to love – perfect casting, great acting, and Colin Firth!
 Yes, I know, I have mentioned him earlier, but he is worth mentioning again – just look at him!

 If you haven’t seen this – GO WATCH IT NOW!
 You can thank me later!

-It is available on YouTube (as of now), or you can get it on Amazon here – Pride and Prejudice BBC Mini Series.
+It is available on YouTube (as of this writing), or you can always get it on Amazon here – Pride and Prejudice BBC Mini Series.
 (This one is worth buying to keep it in your collection.)